zubinchopra/portaldocs/portal-sdk/templates/portalfx-forms-overview.md

   * Persisting edits across journeys and browser sessions

+  Form controls are a subset of controls that allow users to input information.
+These controls provide a consistent api surface for managing validation, dirty states, and user input.
+They also provide a consistent layout structure.

+### Form control view model contract properties

+**value**: The value property is bound to the value shown in the control – You can subscribe to it in order to respond to user input, and you can set it to update the widgets value programmatically.

+**dirty**: The dirty property is bound to the edit state of the control.
+It will change from false to true if the user changes the value property by interacting with the control.
+Setting the value property programmatically will not affect the dirty state of the control.
+Note: The framework will never reset this property from true back to false as the framework does not track the original values of the control.
+To set (or reset) this property programmatically, just write to it as you would any other observable.

 ### Form Layout

 Use form sections to group controls, and other sections, into structured layouts based on rows and columns.
 Form sections provide the following benefits.